Selfie: Psychology and neuroscience

 According to a study performed by Nicola Bruno and Marco Bertamini at the University of Parma, selfies by non-professional photographers show a slight bias for showing the left cheek of the selfie-taker.
 This is similar to observations of portraits by professional painters from many historical periods and styles, indicating that the left cheek bias may be rooted in asymmetries of brain lateralization that are well documented within cognitive neuroscience.
 In a second study, the same group tested if selfie takers without training in photography spontaneously adhere to widely prescribed rules of photographic composition, such as the rule of thirds.
 The study found that they do not, suggesting that these rules may be conventional rather than hardwired in the brain's perceptual preferences.

-A 2016 study examining the relationship between personality and selfie-posting behaviors suggests that extroversion and social exhibitionism positively predict frequency of selfie posting, whereas self-esteem is generally unrelated to selfie-posting behaviors.
+A 2016 study examining the relationship between personality and selfie-posting behaviours suggests that extroversion and social exhibitionism positively predict frequency of selfie posting, whereas self-esteem is generally unrelated to selfie-posting behaviours.

 Selfitis is a condition described as the obsessive taking of selfies, although it is currently not listed as a mental disorder in the DSM-5.

 Obsessive taking of selfies and posting to social media has been found to be linked to many symptoms common to mental disorders.
-These include narcissism, low self-esteem, loneliness, self-centeredness, and attention-seeking behaviors.
+These include narcissism, low self-esteem, loneliness, self-centredness, and attention-seeking behaviours.